Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--FK6cMdhe18.md

 ### Transcript

-> any plans to implement an in-game statistics panel, i don't know honestly my hunch is no but you can always go to the qa site and upload it and maybe change our mind
+> any plans to implement an in-game statistics panel, I don't know honestly my hunch is no but you can always go to the qa site and upload it and maybe change our mind